eladsez/Directed-Networks/README.md

 * Weighted directed graphs algorithms interface.

 And also to represent the graph in an interactive graphical interface (matplotlib).
+In addition we've compared the performance between our implementation in java and our implementation in python, it can be found in the wiki pages of this repository.

 ## Aprroach
 Essentialy, this assignment is almost identical to similar assignment we've done in JAVA and most of the work was to "translate" the code to PYTHON.